masterratan/Travana/README.md

 2. Sign up or log in to create your own account.
 3. Add new listings with title, description, price, and category.
 4. Locations are displayed on an interactive **Mapbox map**.
-5. Browse listings by category or search for specific destinations.
+5. Browse listings by category icons.
 6. Edit or delete your listings anytime from your dashboard.

 ---